jamesaustinmiley/AD-Deployment/README.md

 <br />

 <p>
 Log into the Client-1 Virtual Machine via Remote Desktop as the original local admin (labuser) and finish the process of joining Client-1 to the domain (mydomain.com by going to Settings, System, About, and Device Specifications.
 Log in to dc-1 and verify that client-1 appears within Active Directory Users and Computers.
 Create a new organizational unit named _CLIENTS and move client-1 into it.
 Log back into client-1 as mydomain.com\jane_admin.
 In the Start menu, go to System and then Remote Desktop.
-Adding Domain Users to the Remote Desktop will allow all members of the domain, including non-administrative, to be able to log in to client-1.
+Adding Domain Users to the Remote Desktop will allow all domain members, including non-administrative users, to log in to client-1.
 </p>
 <p>
 <img src="https://imgur.com/teS2JGP.png" alt="System Properties"/>